peterhinch/micropython-async/PRIMITIVES.md

  * `is_set` No args.
 Returns `True` if the event is set.
  * `value` No args.
 Returns the value passed to `set`.

+Asynchronous Method:
+ * `wait` For CPython compatibility.
+Pause until event is set.
+The CPython Event is not awaitable.

 The optional data value may be used to compensate for the latency in awaiting the event by passing `loop.time()`.